newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/town-mercantile-license.md

 ---
-agencyId: municipal-clerk
-requiresLocation: true
-id: check-local-requirements
+id: "check-local-requirements"
-filename: town-mercantile-license
-displayname: town-mercantile-license
+webflowId: "66aceee2cd5b0c6a9a6b1237"
-urlSlug: town-mercantile-license
+urlSlug: "town-mercantile-license"
-name: Get Your Mercantile License if Your Town Requires It
+name: "Get Your Mercantile License if Your Town Requires It"
 webflowName: "Businesses with a Physical Location: Mercantile License"
-summaryDescriptionMd: >+
+filename: "town-mercantile-license"
+agencyId: "municipal-clerk"
+industryId: "restaurant"
+licenseCertificationClassification: ""
-  Prior to opening your physical location, you may need to get a mercantile license.
+summaryDescriptionMd: "Prior to opening your physical location, you may need to get a mercantile license.

 Some local governments require businesses with physical locations to get a mercantile license.
 Each town or city will have its own application process for the mercantile license.

-industryId:
-  - restaurant
-callToActionText: ""
-callToActionLink: ""
-webflowId: 64147a42689e2308a6b2252a
-licenseCertificationClassification: ""
+"
 ---

 ## Actions to Take

 ${beginLocationDependentSection}